 8. Contact an attorney.

-For more information on the initials steps after a car accident watch this video.
+For more information on the initials steps after a car accident.

 Q: Can I recover for personal injuries and damages I suffered as a driver in an automobile accident?